 With Lightroom, one major setback that I have is the fact that you do not get to see a live preview.
 You need to wait until the image is taken to see a larger preview.
 And as far as the reliability of the connection is concerned, Capture One is definitely the winner here.
 I’ve found myself restarting the camera, Lightroom, and the computer several times because it would stop responding for no reason.
 I really hope Lightroom works to improve the overall tether experience.

 In the following instance, I waited for over three minutes until I decided to quit.
 Lightroom could not simply detect my camera.
 While with Capture One, it was as simple as plugging the camera and turning it on.

-Lightroom and Capture One both store the files in the form of a catalogue aka a library.
-Essentially, a catalogue is a centralized repository of all your images.
-Catalogues come in really handy when you are working with long term projects.
-It is database driven and stores all the information related to images like adjustments, metadata, ratings, flags, and so on.
+Lightroom and Capture One both store the files in the form of a catalog aka a library.
+Essentially, a catalog is a centralized repository of all your images.
+Catalogs come in really handy when you are working on long-term projects.
+It is database-driven and stores all the information related to images like adjustments, metadata, ratings, flags, and so on.

 I simply love the ease of use that comes when working with sessions.
-So much so, that all of the editing work that I do, I do it as sessions and not catalogues.
+So much so, that all of the editing work that I do, I do it as sessions and not catalogs.